 curl -O https://example.com/myfile.txt

-This command will download the file myfile.txt
+This command pulls the file myfile.txt

 from example.com